softwaregroup-bg/ut-run/microservices.md

     };
 }

-// group handlers as layers, layers as modules and modules as implementation
+// group handlers as layers, layers as modules and modules as application
-// The implementation function will receive some platform API for the
+// The application function will receive some platform API for the
 // platform named 'platform1'
 function platform1(...platformApi) {
     // extend platform API with some customizations